Multivariate type G Mat\'ern stochastic partial differential equation random fields

 where $M_v(\cdot)$ denotes the random measure associated with $v$.
-The distribution of $\mv{v}$ is in general not explicit for type-G$_3$ or type-G$_4$, unless the distribution of $v_k(\mv{s})$ is closed under convolution.
+The distribution of $\mv{v}$ is in general not explicit for type G$_3$ or type G$_4$, unless the distribution of $v_k(\mv{s})$ is closed under convolution.
 An example of a distribution that has this property is the IG distribution that is used in for the NIG process.

-\begin{example} The following equation summarizes the distribution of $\mv{v}$ for the different versions of the NIG processes from Section~\ref{sec:nig}.
+\begin{example} The following equation summarizes the distribution of $\mv{v}$ for the different versions of the NIG processes from Section \ref{sec:nig}.

 Here the notation $\mv{v} \sim IG(\mv{a}, \mv{b})$ is a compact way of writing a vector with independent components $v_i \sim IG(a_i, b_i)$. \end{example}

 The discretization above assumes $\alpha_i = 2$.
 In the case of $\alpha_i/2\in\mathbb{N}$, each operator is an integer power of the operator for $\alpha_i = 2$ and the method can then be combined with the iterated finite element discretization by \cite{lindgren10} to obtain similar finite dimensional approximations with Markov properties.
 The only difference in this case is that $\mv{L}_{\alpha_k}(\sigma_k,\kappa_k) = c_k \mv{C}(\mv{C}^{-1}\mv{G} + \kappa_k^2\mv{I})^{\alpha_k}$.